-As THI embarked on its 53rd year, it has new and unparalleled capabilities and resources in an alliance that does not exist anywhere else in the region.
-THI and Catholic Health Initiatives (CHI) finalized a partnership that will make THI stronger and—with the continued generosity of its donors—enable it to do even more to reduce the significant toll of cardiovascular disease.
+As THI embarks on its 54th year, it has new and unparalleled capabilities and opportunities in an alliance that does not exist anywhere else in the region.
+THI and Catholic Health Initiatives (CHI) have finalized a partnership that will make THI stronger, and with the continued generosity of its donors, enable it to do even more to reduce the significant toll of cardiovascular disease.

-Adult Stem Cell Therapy offers hope to the almost six million Americans who have congestive heart failure, a progressive and eventually fatal form of cardiovascular disease that affects the pumping ability of the heart.
-Approximately half of patients with severe heart failure will die within five years after diagnosis.
+Adult Stem Cell Therapy offers hope to the almost 6 million Americans who have congestive heart failure, a progressive form of cardiovascular disease that is usually a consequence of injury to the heart that impairs its pumping ability.
+Approximately two-thirds of patients with severe heart failure will die within 5 years after diagnosis.
 Stem cells are “generic” cells that can regenerate themselves and promote repair of damaged tissue.
-In stem cell therapy today, stem cells are typically removed from another part of the patient’s own body—usually bone marrow, blood, adipose tissue, or the heart itself.
-The cells are then transplanted into the heart, where they can lead to the repair of heart muscle cells and growth of new blood vessels.
+In stem cell therapy today, stem cells are typically removed from another part of the patient’s own body—usually bone marrow, blood, or adipose tissue.
+The cells are then transplanted into the heart where they can lead to the repair of heart muscle cells and growth of new blood vessels.

-- In 2014, the THI Stem Cell Center actively participated in the prestigious Cardiovascular Cell Therapy Research Network (CCTRN), which is funded by the National Institutes of Health (NIH).
-THI, one of the original five clinical sites nationwide, was recently awarded a seven-year extension with additional funding of $5.7 million (CCTRN II).
-Included in this second phase will be investigation of novel cell combinations in heart failure and novel clinical research in intermittent claudication—pain in the legs with walking caused by atherosclerosis in the arteries of the legs.
-Additionally, THI is expanding its recruitment efforts by establishing a referral network of physicians and hospitals throughout Houston and by working to expand this network throughout Texas.
-Also funded by CCTRN II, the Nursing Skills Core Training Program at THI inducted its second trainee in 2014.
-This program is designed to train nurses in the extremely specialized field of stem cell research.
+In 2012, THI’s Stem Cell Center was selected, after a nationwide competition, to be a member of the prestigious Cardiovascular Cell Therapy Research Network (CCTRN), which is funded by the National Institutes of Health (NIH).
+THI, one of the original 5 clinical sites in the nation, was awarded a 7-year extension and $5.7 million in additional funding (CCTRN II).
+Proposed in this second phase was the investigation of novel cell combinations to treat heart failure and novel clinical stem cell research in patients with intermittent claudication, a condition caused by atherosclerotic disease in one or both legs that results in cramping leg pain that occurs during exercise.
+The potential of stem cell therapy to treat this condition has not been studied thoroughly before.
+In 2015, it was the recruitment effort of the THI Stem Cell Center and the entire CCTRN that led to fulfilling target enrollment in the intermittent claudication stem cell trial named PACE.
+In-person patient follow-up will be completed in the first quarter of 2016.
+Analysis of the data will follow.
+Additionally, a novel heart failure research trial using cell combination therapy was developed by the collaborative efforts of the CCTRN stem cell research centers.
+Because the vast experience of the THI Stem Cell Center, this site was one of only 4 sites selected to participate in the “lead-in” phase of this study.
+THI also continues to expand its recruitment efforts within its referral network of physicians and hospitals throughout Houston and continues to work to expand this network throughout Texas.
+Also funded by CCTRN II, the Nursing Skills Core Training Program at THI inducted its third trainee in 2015.
+This program is designed to train nurses in the specialized field of stem cell research.

-- Under the direction of Dr. James T. Willerson, THI President, and Dr. Emerson Perin, Director of Clinical Research for Cardiovascular Medicine and Medical Director of the Stem Cell Center, clinical trials sponsored by the CCTRN and other corporate benefactors were designed to improve outcomes for patients with chronic ischemic heart disease, left ventricular dysfunction, and peripheral vascular disease.
-In these pioneering studies, THI investigators examined novel stem cell types and critical therapeutic protocol factors, including cell doses and routes of delivery, to establish improved therapeutic outcomes for stem cell therapy.
-The THI Stem Cell Center currently has seven Food and Drug Administration (FDA)-approved adult clinical stem cell projects that are providing treatment for patients with heart and vascular diseases.
+Under the direction of Dr. James T. Willerson, THI President, and Dr. Emerson Perin, Director of Clinical Research for Cardiovascular Medicine and Medical Director of the Stem Cell Center, clinical trials sponsored by the CCTRN and other corporate benefactors were designed to improve outcomes for patients with chronic ischemic and nonischemic heart disease, left ventricular dysfunction and heart failure, and peripheral vascular disease.
+In these pioneering studies, THI investigators examined novel stem cell types and critical therapeutic protocol factors, including cell doses and routes of delivery, to improve the therapeutic outcomes of stem cell therapy.
+THI’s Stem Cell Center currently has 7 U.S. Food and Drug Administration (FDA)-approved adult clinical stem cell trials that are providing treatment for patients with heart and vascular diseases.

-- In addition to researching stem cell therapy, the Stem Cell Center continues to participate in a clinical device trial for heart failure treatment.
+In addition to researching stem cell therapy, the Stem Cell Center continues to participate in a clinical device trial for heart failure treatment.
 This involves implanting a percutaneous device that walls off part of the left ventricle to reduce left ventricular volume.
-The device may improve blood flow and reduce the severity of symptoms in patients who are currently being treated with conventional drug therapy or who have advanced heart failure necessitating a heart assist device.
+The device may improve blood flow and reduce the severity of symptoms in patients currently being treated with conventional drug therapy or who have advanced heart failure necessitating the use of a heart assist device.

-- The Stem Cell Center participated in a phase II clinical gene therapy trial to evaluate the use of hepatocyte growth factor in patients with chronic limb ischemia.
-Publication of the results of this trial is currently pending.
-International collaboration is ongoing and includes planning and development of the phase III trial for wound healing.
+In 2013-2014, the Stem Cell Center participated in a phase II clinical gene therapy trial of hepatocyte growth factor in patients with chronic limb ischemia, showing that this therapy helped heal lower extremity ulceration caused by peripheral vascular disease.
+In 2015, the report of this trial was accepted for publication in Gene Therapy.
+International collaboration is ongoing and includes planning and development of a phase III trial for wound healing.

-- The Stem Cell Center is also active in preclinical research.
-In August 2013, Dr. Perin was named the THI 2013 McNair Scholar, an honor designed to recognize and support the work of outstanding scientists and physicians.
-This is a five-year award, and in 2014, it supported innovative preclinical research focused on combining early detection and assessment of aortic aneurysms with stem cell therapy to reduce the risk of aneurysm rupture.
+The Stem Cell Center is also active in preclinical research.
+In August 2013, Dr. Perin was named THI’s 2013 Robert McNair Scholar, an honor designed to recognize and support the work of outstanding scientists and physicians.
+This is a 5-year award, and in 2014 it supported innovative preclinical research focused on combining early detection and treatment of aortic aneurysms with stem cell therapy to reduce the risk of aneurysm rupture.
 In addition, the Stem Cell Center preclinical team collaborated with the Texas A&M Institute for Preclinical Studies (TIPS) in a trial of stem cells for treating chemotherapy-induced congestive heart failure.

 Stem Cell Engineering

-- The researchers are working to identify the optimal cell types for regenerative therapy and, thus, overcome the technical and ethical issues involved with the use of embryonic stem cells.
+The researchers are working to identify the optimal cell types for regenerative therapy and thus overcome the technical and ethical issues involved with the use of embryonic stem cells.
 In keeping with THI's mission to reconstitute a human heart, the researchers plan to grow the cells they “engineer” on artificial biomatrices.
-In so doing, they will contribute to the understanding of how cardiomyocytes develop the capacity to beat.
+The stem cell patches that result will be used to help repair and regenerate injured hearts.

 Regenerative Medicine Research